mirmousaviii/mostage/src/core/templates/demo/content.md

 [Link](https://mo.js.org)

-> This is a blockquote.
-It is used to highlight a section of text.
+> This is an example of blockquote.
 ```

 ---